-- 1. All full-time employees will earn annual leave beginning from their initial date of hire as follows (Part-time employees who regularly work 20 hours or more per week will earn annual leave on a pro-rata basis): On the first day of the pay period following the completion of working the equivalent of 180 calendar days (6 months) of continuous county service, all appointed officers and regular employees, who are employed full time, shall be allowed 60 hours credit for annual leave, the amount will be adjusted for any leave without pay during this period.
-Thereafter, for each calendar month of service the employees shall be allowed 10 hours of annual leave up to one (1) year; one (1) year but less than seven (7) years employees shall earn 11 hours of annual leave; seven (7) years but less than fifteen (15) years employees shall earn 12.5 hours of annual leave; fifteen (15) years and above 2. employees shall earn 15 hours of annual leave.
-For the purpose of computing credit for annual leave, each employee shall be considered 3. to work not more than 40 hours each week. - Except as noted, all accrual rates are expressed in terms of fractions of an hour earned for each regularly scheduled hour worked or on paid leave.
-Annual leave is not accrued for any other hours.
+- 1. All full-time employees will earn annual leave beginning from their initial date of hire as follows (Part-time employees who regularly work 20 hours or more per week will earn annual leave on a pro-rata basis): On the first day of the pay period following the completion of working the equivalent of 180 calendar days (6 months) of continuous county service, all appointed officers and regular employees, who are employed full time, shall be allowed 60 hours credit for annual leave. the amount will be adjusted for any leave without pay during this period.
+Thereafter, for each calendar month of service the employees shall be allowed 10 hours of annual leave up to one (1) year; one (1) year but less than seven (7) years employees shall earn 11 hours of annual leave; seven (7) years but less than fifteen (15) years employees shall earn 12.5 hours of annual leave; fifteen (15) years and above employees shall earn 15 hours of annual leave. the employees who have completed 10 years of total county service shall be allowed 12 hours of annual leave; the employees who have completed 15 years of county service shall be allowed 14 hours of annual leave.
+For the purpose of computing credit for annual leave, each employee shall be considered to work not more than 40 hours each week. - 2.
+Except as noted, all accrual rates are expressed in terms of fractions of an hour earned for each regularly scheduled hour worked or on paid leave.
+Annual leave is not accrued for any other hours. - 3.
 Annual leave is earned and credited to the employee twice a month.
 The amount of annual leave accrual is based upon years of service adjusted, as specified, for leaves of absence without pay.
 Eligible employment includes all paid time in a regularly budgeted full or part time position.